0

 Other: Seed needs warm temperatures after sowing to germinate (75 degrees F +)

-Discover Carnegiea gigantea, also known as the Giant Saguaro Cactus.
+Discover Carnegiea gigantea, also known as Giant Saguaro Cactus.
 A defining symbol of the American Southwest, these tree-like cactus species can reach over 70 feet in height, making a dramatic impact on the sandy landscapes of Arizona, the Mexican State of Sonora, and regions of California.
 Notably, the Saguaro blossom is the state wildflower of Arizona.
 With a lifespan exceeding 150 years, these iconic cacti may grow their first side arm anywhere from 75-100 years old.
 Some, intriguingly, never grow any arms at all.
 A unique characteristic of the Saguaro is its ability to absorb and store significant amounts of rainwater, visually expanding in the process.
 This trait allows for survival during prolonged drought periods.
 Come the months of April through June, witness the emergence of their beautiful white flowers.
 Fruit ripens by June, revealing 2000 seeds encased in sweet, edible flesh, attracted by native birds and humans alike.
-The Giant Saguaro’s fascinating features and resilience make it a cherished symbol of the desert.
+Giant Saguaro’s fascinating features and resilience make it a cherished symbol of the desert.

 You might also like